Scifabric/pybossa/doc/user/overview.rst

-As we will be using the API for creating the task presenter, we will basically have to create an HTML file in our computer, read it from a script, and post it into PyBossa using the API.
+As we will be using the API for creating the task presenter, we will basically have to create an HTML file in our computer, read it from a script, and post it into PYBOSSA using the API.

-Once the presenter has been posted to the project, you can edit it locally with your own editor, or using the PyBossa interface (see previous section).
+Once the presenter has been posted to the project, you can edit it locally with your own editor, or using the PYBOSSA interface (see previous section).

 .. note::